clrko/clrko.github.io/_portfolio/thunder.md

 Thunder is a full-stack musical quiz web application.
 It has been developed for 5 weeks within Wild Code School curriculum during April and May 2020.
 I was part of a 4-member team and the main challenge for us was to be able to develop this application applying the SCRUM methodology and working full remote, given the coronavirus health crisis.

-The instructions for this 5-week project was to develop a Frontend web app using React.js and relying upon an API.
+The instructions for this 5-week project were to develop a Frontend web app using React.js and relying upon an API.

 Thunder is a musical quiz based on the Napster API.
 A user would enter a username, and choose a mode between two choices:

 * Standard : 10 questions on a musical genre of his choice (21 possibilities available);
 * Survival: unlimited number of questions on random themes.